LagSensei/LagSensei/README.md

-- 👋 Wassup , welcome to my profile , my name is Sangeeth Sarujan
+- 👋 Helloo, welcome to my profile , Sarujan here.
-- 👀 Fields that im interested heavily in is Embedded Systems and Electronics
+- 👀  Embedded Systems and Electronics are the fields that im very interested in.
-- 🌱 I’m currently learning the skills necessary
+- 🌱 I’m currently learning the skills necessary to be an engineer as well self learning the techincal skills that is needed in the industry setting.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on PCB Designs , Firmware codes , Electronic/Digital Circuit Designing
-- 📫 How to reach me ...
+- 📫 How to reach me
 - ⚡ Fun fact: ...

 <!---